-Walk down the famed Rue des Rosiers in the Marais district of Paris on a half-sunny afternoon and you're sure to encounter lines snaking down the street and ending at a restaurant with a bright green and yellow facade.
-So why the lines?
-You've stumbled upon hordes of hungry tourists eager to scarf down what's reputed to be the best falafel in town.
+Walk down the famed Rue des Rosiers in the Marais district of Paris on a half-sunny afternoon and you're sure to encounter lines snaking down the street, then ending at a restaurant with a bright green and yellow facade.
+What's it all about, exactly?

-Located in the heart of the pletzl, or old Jewish quarter, L'as du Fallafel (spelled with a double "l" in French) is one of several falafel restaurants crowding the street, and sharing the quarter with Yiddish bakeries, Jewish bookshops, and, more recently, in the wake of the area's accelerating gentrification, fashion and luxury goods boutiques.

-Despite the competition, L'as seems to maintain its status as reigning champion of the iconic Mediterranean sandwich.
+Located in the heart of the pletzl, or old Jewish quarter, L'as du Fallafel (spelled with a double "l" in French) is one of several falafel restaurants crowding the street.
+It lies at the heart of a quarter that boasts a lively array of Yiddish bakeries, Jewish bookshops, and, more recently, in the wake of the area's accelerating gentrification, fashion and luxury-goods boutiques.
+But despite some pretty stiff competition, L'As seems to maintain its status as reigning champion of the iconic Mediterranean sandwich.

 I've tried most of the other versions at rival restaurants on Rue des Rosiers, and I always end up preferring (and hankering for) the "L'As" version.
 Here's why.

 It was over a decade ago that I tasted my first "L'As" falafel, and it's become a weekend staple of mine ever since (generally followed by a stroll and, if I have space or gluttonous bravery available, gelato).
 I can't quite articulate why the formula here is so golden, but I'll give it a stab: the sandwich, featuring a perfectly warm, soft, and thick pita, manages a seemingly perfect ratio of crispy, made-to-order falafel balls, crunchy carrot, red cabbage, warm, delightfully greasy slices of fried eggplant, and a generous smothering of tahini, hummous, and spicy sauce (if desired).

-It's delicious, inexpensive, and, for the veggies among you, you'll be delighted to know that it's a "naturally" vegan specialty.
+It's delicious and inexpensive.
+And for the vegetarians and vegans among you, you'll be delighted to know that it's a "naturally" vegan specialty.
 It's also entirely kosher, for those who observe those rules.

 Location and Contact Information

-Address: 34 rue des Rosiers, 4th arrondissement
+- Address: 34 rue des Rosiers, 4th arrondissement

-Tel: +33 (0)1 48 87 63 60
+- Tel: +33 (0)1 48 87 63 60

-Metro: St-Paul (Line 1)
+- Metro: St-Paul (Line 1)

-Other Fare at "L'As"
+Other Dishes to Try at "L'As"

-I admit that while I tend to concur with L'As' proud claim to making the best falafel in Paris, I'm not a big fan of eating in there.
+I admit that while I tend to concur with L'As' proud claim to making the best falafel in Paris, I'm not a big fan of eating in at this restaurant.
 The dining room is cramped, hot, and you pay a lot more for very little ambiance in return.
-I have also found myself a bit miffed in the past by the sense that the patrons are trying to rush those who occupy tables to eat quickly and leave so they can get as many customers in as possible.
-It's not a particularly relaxing experience.
+I have also found myself a bit frustrated in the past by the sense that the patrons are trying to rush patrons sitting in to eat quickly and leave so they can free up the tables for more customers.
+It's admittedly not a particularly relaxing experience.
 If you'd like to eat in and enjoy a more formal meal of falafel and other specialties, I recommend Chez Marianne or Chez Hannah, both offering excellent fare and right around the corner.
-The ambiance at these two restaurants is much more relaxed.

 My Bottom Line?

-If you're looking for some great Paris street food, "L'as" is a must.
+If you're looking for some great Paris street food, "L'As" is a must.
 It's a great way to fuel up during an afternoon exploring the gorgeous Marais, historic Jewish quarter, shopping and wandering.
 Stop by there on the way to the Centre Pompidou or the Musee Carnavalet (Museum of Paris History) perhaps, or for lunch afterwards.

-Like This?
-More Picks: Read our complete guide to the best falafels in Paris for more ideas on where to procure this addictive sandwich.
+Also read our complete guide to the best falafels in Paris for more ideas on where to procure the best versions of this addictive sandwich.